droglenc/NCMTH207/modules/ce/IVRModels_CE1.md

 1. Interpret the meaning of the confidence interval in the row with your covariate variable.
 1. Interpret the meaning of the confidence interval in the row with your **first** interaction variable.
 1. Interpret the meaning of the confidence interval in the row with your **third** indicator variable.
-1. Predict the mean clutch size for all turtles from the "Arabian Gulf", "Caribbean", and the "Indian Ocean" with a curved carapace length of 90 cm. [*You don't need a confidence interval for this and don't use any additional R code.*]
+1. Predict ("by hand" and showing your work) the mean clutch size for all turtles from the "Arabian Gulf", "Caribbean", and the "Indian Ocean" with a curved carapace length of 90 cm. [*You don't need a confidence interval for this and don't use any additional R code.*]
+1. Confirm your predictions in the previous question using two lines of R code.

 &nbsp;